Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 ## Nvidia GPU Compatibility Only

-- Only Nvidia GPU's RTX 30XX, 40XX, 50XX: Sage Attention Supported.
+- Only Nvidia GPU's GTX 10XX, 16XX and RTX 30XX, 40XX, 50XX: Sage Attention Supported on 30, 40 and 50 series.
 Use Install_Wan2GP_Torch_2.7.1+cu12.8.bat
 ---

 ### All Wan2GP updates comes directly from the original DeepBeepMeep/Wan2GP Repository.